As filming resumes, how are we making our shoots safe for staff, crew and clients?

 MakeUp and Wardrobe

 Wardrobe selections will be made prior to the shoot day – to avoid multiple changes of costume on the filming day, and, where possible, artists will be asked to wear their own clothes.
-Artists will be given a designated room to change in and a plastic bag to keep their own clothes in.
+Artists will be given a designated room to change in and a sanitiser wipes, gloves and a plastic bag to keep their own clothes in.

 Food options will only be made available if they can be served in individual take-away style boxes/containers.
+We regularly work with environmentally aware caterers in order to reduce single use plastic products.
 Where this is not possible, per diems will be offered to cover the cost of individuals bringing their own food from home.